vv9k/pkger/README.md

  - `pkger build [RECIPES]`
  - If `-c` is not provided **pkger** will look for the configuration file in the default location - `$HOME/.pkger.toml`.
 If the user has no home directory then as the last resort it will try to use `.pkger.toml` in current working directory as config path.
  - Add any amount of recipes whitespace separated at the end.
 If no recipe name is provided, all recipes will be queued for a build.
+ - If building a recipe without any predefined images existing on the filesystem add the `--simple` flag so that **pkger** will create necessary images for each target.
+   - `pkger build --simple rpm deb -- test-pkger`

 By default **pkger** will display basic output as hierhical log with level set to `INFO`.
 To debug run with `-d` or `--debug` option.
 To surpress all output except for errors add `-q` or `--quiet`.
 To manually set log level set `RUST_LOG` env variable to a value like `pkger=debug` with debug replaced with the desired log level.